 The College does not provide on campus pharmacy, hospitalization, or surgical services.
 While the College does not have a health center on campus, the physical and mental wellbeing of students is a priority for WNCC.
 The College has strong working relationships with many community resources to assist students with ongoing physical or mental needs.
+Please reach out to the Student Life Office for contacts and assistance.
 In an emergency, students are directed to call 911.